bradtho/docker-mono/service-2/README.md

 # Docker

-This repo implements a multistage build Dockerfile which packages a simple webservice.
+This repo implements a multistage build Dockerfile which packages a simple webservice

 ## Building